 Another solution is to monitor power consumption by monitoring the block-level activity inside the chip.
-As explained by one of NVIDIA's patents [26], power consumption can be estimated by monitoring the activity of the different blocks of the chip, give them a weight according to the number of gates they contain, sum all the values, low-pass filter them then integrate over the refresh period of the power estimator.
-This is very much alike the approach explained in [24], where performance counters were used to compute the power consumption, except that it is done by the hardware itself.
-This solution was introduced by NVIDIA in 2006, is explained in patent [26] and is told to produce a power estimation every 512 clock cycles of an unspecified clock.
-In our case, it seems to be the host clock, sourced by the PCIE port and usually running at 277 MHz.
+As explained by one of NVIDIA's patents [28].
+Power consumption can be estimated by monitoring the activity of the different blocks of the chip, giving them a weight based on the number of gates they contain, sum all the values, low-pass filter them then integrate over the refresh period of the power estimator.
+This is very much like the approach explained in [26], where performance counters were used to compute the power consumption, except that it is done by the hardware itself.
+This solution was introduced by NVIDIA in 2006, is explained in patent [28] and is told to produce a power estimate every 512 clock cycles of an unspecified clock.
+In our case, it seems to be the host clock, sourced by the PCIe port and usually running at 277 MHz.
 Polling the power estimation register seems to validate this theory as the refresh rate seems to be around 540 kHz.

-NVIDIA's method is thus very fast and cheap as it only needs a small increase of gate count on the GPU.
+NVIDIA's method is thus very fast and cheap as it only needs a small gate count increase on the GPU.
 Moreover, the output of this method can be used internally to dynamically adjust the clock of some engines to stay inside the power budget.
 This technique is explained in the following subsection.